-Irish artist Anne Tallentire will consider an architectural legacy of the Nissen hut, the curved structure invented during the First World War to house soldiers and supplies, in a major new work Shelter, co-commissioned by the Nerve Centre and 14-18 NOW, the UK’s arts programme for the First World War centenary.
+Irish artist Anne Tallentire will consider an architectural legacy of the Nissen hut, the curved structure invented during the First World War to house soldiers and supplies, in a major new work Shelter, co-commissioned by the Nerve Centre and 14-18 NOW, the UK’s art programme for the First World War centenary.

 Shelter will explore material and conceptual relationships between the historic Nissen shelter and contemporary building practices associated with how emergency architecture is responding to the humanitarian crisis and the mass movement of peoples in Europe today.

-Working in a range of media including text, drawing, assemblage and video Tallentire will exhibit Shelter on site at the Ebrington Parade Ground from 2nd – 9th July and at the new Nerve Visual gallery here in Eighty81 throughout July.
+Working in a range of media including text, drawing, assemblage and video Tallentire will exhibit Shelter on site at the Ebrington Parade Ground from 2nd – 9th July and at the new Nerve Visual Gallery here in Eighty81 throughout July.
 The work on the parade ground will include a series of seven daily live events.

-In June, visitors are invited to the open studios where Tallentire will be at work, the studios are located in the Nerve Visual gallery in Eighty81.
+In June, visitors are invited to the open studios where Tallentire will be at work, the studios are located in the Nerve Visual Gallery in Eighty81.